Offirmo/offirmo-monorepo/stack--2022/2-foundation/print-error-to-ansi/README.md

 The default error display (console) is inferior and hard to detect + parse.

 This lib solves all the issues ✅
+* all fields are displayed
+* "details" are displayed
+* "cause" is displayed
+* the stack is cleaned with 1) framesToPop 2) first useless line

 Note:
 * this lib relies on `@offirmo/error-utils` but is separated since specific to node.js / terminal